Htou/Htou/README.md

 I like to work on building useful applications, mostly with Java and Python, that are deployable on the cloud like aws, but I am also developing myself in other areas such as team building, scrum and clean agile.
 Hit me up with a conntection on LinkedIn to follow my progresss.

-I started coding back when doing a web devloper bootcamp back in 2018, after trying to get in the workfield
+I started coding back when doing a web devloper bootcamp back in 2018, after trying to get in the software development field I came to the conclusion that technical skills were not adiquate, thus I persued an education in software Development

 ---